 As a Ph.D. in Counseling student, you become a member of a supportive and active cohort of peers.
 Past participants have included working professional counselors from Oregon, Washington, California, Hawaii and Alaska.
 Each student is guided by a department professor or advisor throughout this three- to five-year (post-master's) doctoral degree program.

 The program operates as a "hybrid" program involving both face-to-face and online instruction for each course.
-Face-to-face classes occur only twice each quarter in a Friday through Saturday block in Wilsonville, OR.
-Because the face-to-face course location is in the Portland Metro area, it is easily accessible from the Portland International Airport and surrounding regions, making it possible for out-of-state students to participate.
+Face-to-face classes occur only twice each quarter in a Friday through Saturday block in Portland, OR.
+Because the face-to-face course location is in downtown Portland, it is easily accessible from the Portland International Airport and surrounding regions, making it possible for out-of-state students to participate.